Mental Health Facilities Ironton, OH

 Saint Marys Medical Center Behavioral Health - 16.9 miles from Ironton, OH

 Saint Marys Medical Center Behavioral Health is a mental health clinic in Huntington, West Virginia, located at 2900 1st Avenue, 25702.
 Saint Marys Medical Center Behavioral Health offers hospital inpatient treatment.
-Saint Marys Medical Center Behavioral Health provides psychotropic medication, activity therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Saint Marys Medical Center Behavioral Health also supports people with serious mental illness, people with Alzheimer's or dementia and seniors or older adults.
-Some other services provided by Saint Marys Medical Center Behavioral Health include illness management and recovery, diet and exercise counseling and case management.
+Saint Marys Medical Center Behavioral Health provides psychotropic medication, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Saint Marys Medical Center Behavioral Health also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
+Some other services provided by Saint Marys Medical Center Behavioral Health include family psychoeducation, case management and mentoring/peer support/consumer-run services.

 Learn More